- PureVPN is known as a good choice to unblock Netflix and is one of the oldest providers in the market.

 7. Error 691

-- Make sure the correct username and password is entered.
+- Make sure the correct username and password are entered.
 Please check your email for correct VPN credentials

 - Make sure your PureVPN account is not expired